Gissio/radpro/docs/users.md

 ## radpro-tool

-`radpro-tool` gives you low-level access to your device, allowing you to download data logs, log live data on your computer, submit live data to radiation monitoring websites, get device information and sync the device's clock.
+`radpro-tool` gives you low-level access to your device from a computer, allowing you to log live data, download datalogs, submit live data to radiation monitoring websites, get device information and sync the device's clock.

 To use `radpro-tool`, install [Python](https://www.python.org) and the necessary requirements by running the following command in a terminal: